 Analytics: Discovery Informatics & Data Sciences

-The Master's of Business and Science degree in Analytics prepares students for data-driven decision making.
+The Master's of Business and Science (MBS) degree in Analytics prepares students for data-driven decision making.
 The curriculum integrates courses in analytics/data science with courses in business and management, through a professionally guided curriculum.
 MBS gives students multiple hands on course projects that give them the opportunity to partner with companies, nonprofits, and government agencies.
 Students are also given the opportunity to do semester long projects through the MBS Externship Exchange program, open to working students, online students, and full/part time students.
 MBS courses are offered to help working professionals get ahead, with our courses being offered in the evenings and hybrid/online.
 The MBS Analytics curriculum brings together the fields of computer science, statistics, machine learning, data mining and big data.
-Students will obtain a variety of skills including the ability to analyze large datasets, the ability to develop modeling solutions to support decision making and a thorough understanding of how data analysis drives business decision making.
+Students will obtain a variety of skills including the ability to analyze large datasets, the ability to develop modeling solutions to support decision making, and a thorough understanding of how data analysis drives business decision making.

 Opportunities in analytics are plentiful in the tri-state area (New York, New Jersey, Pennsylvania).
 This program prepares students for careers in predictive modeling, business intelligence, analytics, data mining in data-driven industries such as marketing, finance, health care, biotechnology and others.
-See this 2016 blog about the different career options in Analytics and the skills needed to succeed.
+See this 2018 blog about the different options in Analytics and the skills needed to succeed.
 Understand how the skills differ by industry, and see below for detailed skills by industries relating to some of our Analytics Pathways.
 Our students have excellent outcomes, with a 96% employment rate within 6 months of graduation, working for companies such as JP Morgan, Barclays Investment Bank, Bloomberg LP, the Janssen Pharmaceutical Companies of Johnson & Johnson, Saatchi & Saatchi Wellness, Deloitte, Accenture, and more.

-A bachelor’s degree in Engineering, Engineering Management, Statistics, Mathematics, Computer Science, Industrial Engineering, Operations Research, or related degree, with a GPA of at least 3.0 (a B average) and the GRE (see also the admission requirements for the MBS).
+Technical Analytics: A bachelor’s degree in Engineering, Engineering Management, Statistics, Mathematics, Computer Science, Industrial Engineering, Operations Research, or related degree, with a GPA of at least 3.0 (a B average) and the GRE (see also the admission requirements for the MBS).
 Students must have at least 1 year of calculus (2 semesters and can be taken anywhere).
 Students must also have an undergraduate level programming course and statistics course for this track.
-Those without an undergraduate level course in both programming and statistics may need to take introductory courses which can count towards the degree.
+Those without an undergraduate level course in both programming and statistics may need to take introductory course(s) which can count towards the degree.
 Unsure if you're a good fit?
 Attend one of our online or in-person information sessions or set up an appointment with an advisor.

-Electives: Electives can be taken from a wide variety of subjects, including advanced statistics, advanced computing, business intelligence, bio-informatics, etc. See this blog about the different career types in Analytics & Data Science.
-Our program is flexible to meet your career objectives.
+Electives: Electives can be taken from a wide variety of subjects, including advanced statistics, advanced computing, business intelligence, bio-informatics, etc. Our program is flexible to meet your career objectives.
 Examples of Business, Health Informatics, Technical Analytics, and Financial Analytics Electives.

 This concentration is being coordinated in conjunction with the Rutgers Discovery Institute.
 While most of the course are in New Brunswick, NJ, some of the courses are also available at the Rutgers Newark and Camden campuses.
 For the Online-Distance Learning option, please see here.